Peetkovski/GalleryApp/README.md

 # GalleryApp
 App is using Java 11, Spring, Hibernate, Mysql, JUnit, Mockito, Slf4j and Angular.
-Front-end you can find here https://github.com/Peetkovski/Gallery-front.
+You can find Front-end here https://github.com/Peetkovski/Gallery-front.

 ## Heading Here are writen tests: